run-ai/docs/docs/Researcher/scheduling/the-runai-scheduler.md

 This fairness equivalence will also be maintained amongst __running__ Jobs.
 The scheduler will preempt training sessions to maintain this equivalence

+### Over-Quota Priority
+When Over-Quota Priority feature is enabled, Run:AI scheduler allocates GPUs within-quota and over-quota using different weights.
+Within quota, GPUs are allocated based on assigned GPUs.
+Remaining over-quota GPUs are allocated based on relative portion of GPU Over Quota Priority for each Project.
+GPUs Over-Quota Priority values are translated into numeric values as follows: None-0, Low-1, Medium-2, High-3.

+Let's examine previous example with Over-Quota Weights:

+* Project A has been allocated with a quota of 3 GPUs and GPU over quota weight is set to Low.
+* Project B has been allocated with a quota of 1 GPU and GPU over quota weight is set to High.

+Then, Project A is allocated with 3 GPUs and project B is allocated with 1 GPU. if both Projects go over quota, Project A will receive additional 25% (=1/(1+3)) of the idle GPUs and Project B will receive additional 75% (=3/(1+3)) of the idle GPUs.

 ### Bin-packing & Consolidation

 Part of an efficient scheduler is the ability to eliminate fragmentation: